worldbank/decdg-covid19/_includes/body.md

 ## Datasets from the World Bank ## {#datasets}

+*This list was last updated in May, 2020*

 **[Coronavirus (COVID-19) Related Datasets][ddh]**.
 This collection in the World Bank data catalog contains datasets that may be useful for analysis or modelling.
 This will be expanded and improved over time.